PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

   title: Inclusivity
   partial: t-image_text
   subtitle: |
-    Inclusion means open access to resources and a safe place for all
+    Inclusion means open to and safe for all
   content: |
-    We are committed to make educational and computational resources available to everyone that is interested in neuroscience, including communities that would otherwise not have access to these resources.
+    We are committed to making educational and computational resources available to everyone interested in neuroscience, including communities that would otherwise not have access to these resources.
 Using data, analyses, and tutorials available on brainlife.io, we can teach neuroscience at institutions that do not have a neuroscience program.
-For instance, our brainlife.io team is developing a project in collaboration with Lawrence Technological University (LTU) to connect minority-serving institutions with neuroscience data and advanced computing resources.
-This project will leverage brainlife.io to democratize neuroscience education bringing brain understanding closer to individuals with less privileged access to data, tools and knowledge.
+For instance, our brainlife.io has been used in smaller U.S. Colleges, Africa, and Latin America to teach Neuroscience and neuroimaging to under-resourced communities.
   image: "img/inclusivity.svg"

 ---